TarunZach/mcp_video_resizing/README.md

-# GPUVideoCompressor
+# Video Compression using OpenCL

-**GPUVideoCompressor** is a cross-platform (macOS & Windows) video compression application with a Qt6-based GUI.
+**Video Compressor OpenCL** is a cross-platform (macOS & Windows) video compression application with a Qt6-based GUI.
 It features real-time monitoring of CPU, memory, and (if available) GPU usage during compression, leveraging OpenCV and OpenCL for backend processing.

 ---